 Make charitable donations of your RMD instead of cash up to $100,000.
-You ca still use the standard IRS deduction because the RMD donation comes off your total income before the standard deduction is applied.
+You can still use the standard IRS deduction because the RMD donation comes off your total income before the standard deduction is applied.
 It’s comparable to earning 12% on the donated RMD if your tax rate is 12%, or higher if your tax rate is higher than 12%.
 Now, this is Smart Giving!

 DONOR ADVISED FUND (DAF)

 Making charitable donations may not have any tax benefit if your standard tax deduction is higher.
 Bunching more than one year’s charitable donations into a single year may allow you to fully utilize your charitable tax deduction.
 For example, if you typically donate $12,000 per year and as a married filer your standard deduction is $24,000, you probably won’t utilize your charitable deduction and use the standard deduction instead.
 If, however, you bunch the aggregate of three years donations into one year using a DAF, $36,000 in our example, you can itemize your deductions in the year that you bunch your donations getting full credit for the charitable donations and then take the standard deduction in subsequent years.
-A DAF allows the donor to recommend distributions from the DAF to your favorite charities over many years, three years in our example.
+A DAF allows the donor to recommend distributions from the DAF to your favorite charities over many years.
 You can even involve your family in determining the charitable recommendations.

 GIFT STOCK NOT CASH

 This method is a huge win for donors and easy to do.
 Consider giving appreciated assets such as stock instead of cash to your church or other favorite charities and avoid paying capital gains tax.
-If you like your stock, use the cash you planed to give to repurchase the stock.
-The benefit to you will be to raise your basis (cost) of the stock, The higher cost basis will be very beneficial in the future.
+If you like your stock, use the cash you planned to give to repurchase the stock.
+The benefit to you will be to raise your basis (cost) of the stock.
+The higher cost basis will be very beneficial in the future.
 CSF can handle stock donations for a nominal donation so it is easy to do.
 You can donate appreciated assets up to 30% of your Adjusted Gross Income (contact your accountant or the IRS website).
 Call us for the instructions on how to make this Smart Giving move.